 Mark Clark served as the 2019 TSBA President-Elect, 2018 TSBA Vice President and the 2017 TSBA Treasurer.
 He also served as South Central District Director from 2012-2016.
 Mark served on the Fayetteville Board of Education from 1994-1998 during his term as a Fayetteville Alderman, and after a four-year term as Fayetteville’s Mayor, he returned to the School Board in 2002 as an elected member.
 Mark served as Vice-Chairman of the School Board from 2004-2008 and as Chairman from 2008-2015.
 In 2014, he was named to the All Tennessee School Board.
 Mark received a Bachelor of Science degree in Electrical Engineering from Tennessee Tech University and a Master of Science degree in Electrical Engineering from Southern Methodist University.
 Subsequently, he completed 18 months of post-graduate work in engineering and mathematics at Auburn University, during which time he taught undergraduate courses in engineering.
-Mark retired from Federal service after 31 years with the Defense Intelligence Agency, and he currently serves as a Vice President at QuantiTech, Inc. in Huntsville, Alabama.
+In August, 2019, Mark retired from Federal service after 31 years with the Defense Intelligence Agency.
+He currently serves as Vice President for Intelligence Programs at QuantiTech, Inc. in Huntsville, Alabama.
 Mark leads congregational singing, teaches classes, and serves as a deacon at the Washington Street Church of Christ.
 He and his wife, Laura, have four children, Sara, Will, Travis, and Megan who, along with husband Alex, has graced them with four grandchildren.

-Coffee County, Vice PresidentBio
+Coffee County, President-ElectBio

-Oak Ridge, TreasurerBio
+Oak Ridge, Vice PresidentBio

-Keys Fillauer has served on the Oak Ridge Board of Education since 2001.
+Keys Fillauer served as the 2019 TSBA Treasurer.
+He has served on the Oak Ridge Board of Education since 2001.
 He has served as Board Chairman since 2009 and was Parliamentarian from 2007-2009.
 He is a former TSBA Board of Director, having served as the East District Director from 2014-2016 and as TSBA At-Large Member in 2010.
 He was selected for the All Tennessee School Board in 2012.
 Keys serves as the current Foreman for the Anderson County Grand Jury and served on the Oak Ridge Boys and Girls Club Board from 2000-2007 and as Vice President for four of those years.
-In 2009, he was the President of the Knoxville Ronald McDonald House, where he currently serves as Vice President.
+He currently serves as President of the Knoxville Ronald McDonald House.
+He is a member of the Oak Ridge Sports Hall of Fame and Anderson County Hall of Fame.
 Keys has his B.S. degree from the University of Tennessee in Chattanooga and is currently President of Fillauer Family Partnership.
 He is a retired teacher and coach of 31 years.
-He and his wife, Melanie have one son, Parks, who is currently a student at the University of Tennessee in Knoxville.
+He and his wife, Melanie have one son, Parks, who is completing his Phd.
+In Clinical Psychology at the University of Tennessee in Knoxville.

-Campbell County, Immediate Past-PresidentBio
+Johnson City, Immediate Past-PresidentBio